CPR Resources

 CPR compression, pressing straight down onto the chest to a depth of 5 cm or more on an adult

+CPR is an acronym for cardiopulmonary resuscitation, the essential procedure used to provide first aid to a person whose heart has stopped beating.
 CPR is a proven game-changer in medical emergencies.
 Despite its effectiveness, the technique itself is relatively simple.
 It involves locating the compression area on the casualty's chest and administering compressions.

-Rescue breaths The CPR technique — as recommended by the Australian Resuscitation Council (ARC) and taught in first aid courses around Australia — traditionally involves 30 chest compressions interspersed by 2 breaths (mouth-to-mouth rescue breaths).
+The CPR technique — as recommended by the Australian Resuscitation Council (ARC) and taught in first aid courses around Australia — traditionally involves 30 chest compressions interspersed by 2 breaths (mouth-to-mouth rescue breaths).

-First aiders would aim to repeat this cycle until paramedics arrive to take over.
 Rescue breaths are no longer a requirement, especially with COVID-19 infection concerns.
 However, rescue breaths will help provide oxygen and can be carried out safely by first aiders who have appropriate PPE in the form of face-shields.

 Originally published at